namespace-ee/react-calendar-timeline/README.md

 ### onCanvasClick(groupId, time, e)
 Called when an empty spot on the canvas was clicked.
 Get the group ID and the time as arguments.
 For example open a "new item" window after this.

+### onCanvasDoubleClick(groupId, time,e )
+Called when an empty spot on the canvas was double clicked.
+Get the group ID and the time as arguments.

 ### onItemDoubleClick(itemId, e)
 Called when an item was double clicked